dishadey-github/supermarket-sales-data-analytics-report/README.md

 This Excel file contains Orders table and Returns table.
 This includes details on sales, profit, returned orders, and additional metrics.

 ### Key Measure Table:
-It Contains various calculated measures used in the dashboard.
+It contains various calculated measures used in the dashboard.
 The key measure table has been created to fulfill the KPIs.
 Key Measure table consists of the following -
 ##### 1. Main Metrics
    - Sales (Contains sales data for each transaction)